alextsagkas/Simon-Game/README.md

 # Challenge

 I managed to reach level 15.
-If you can beat t**his contact me to get a reward!**
+If you can beat this contact me to get a reward!

 **Thanks for playing!**